 There are several ways to bring your data into Ardoq.
 You can manually add your components and references by using the Grid Editor, or you can easily import them using any of the following integration methods:

-The Excel importer, and the REST API integrations are a one-time import way to bring your data into Ardoq.
+The Excel importer integration is a one-time import way to bring your data into Ardoq.
 That being said, you can re-upload your data whenever you need to update it.
-With the ServiceNow Integration, you can easily synchronize your data with Ardoq.
+With the ServiceNow Integration, you can easily synchronize your data with Ardoq and you can use the REST-API to automate documentation.

 You can use Surveys and Broadcasts to canvass key stakeholders across your entire organization about unmapped applications they might be using.
 Surveys are a fast and easy way to gather any kind of application data, while Broadcasts enables you to reach the right people at the right time by using powerful event-driven automation.